planetlabs/planet-client-python/docs/cli/cli-subscriptions.md

 You can update a subscription that is running, for example to change the 'tools' it's using or to alter its geometry.
-To do this you must submit the full subscription creation JSON, so the easiest way is to get it with `describe` and then alter the values.
+To do this you must submit the full subscription creation JSON, so the easiest way is to get it with `get` and then alter the values.

 ```
 planet subscriptions update cb817760-1f07-4ee7-bba6-bcac5346343f my-updated-subscriptions.json